Business English Phrasal Verbs for Work (with Examples + Free PDF Worksheet)

 Today’s Focus:

-In this lesson, you’ll learn 8 common Business English phrasal verbs used to talk about meeting goals, taking responsibility, and getting things done.
-These expressions will help you sound more confident and professional in everyday work situations.
+In this lesson, you’ll learn 8 essential Business English phrasal verbs for work — common expressions used to talk about meeting goals, taking responsibility, and getting things done.

 Today’s Challenge: